QuantumWarp/tabletop-assistant/documentation/tasks-backlog.md

 - License Information on templates and based on entity tags
 - Cleanup displays, e.g. click areas, text wrapping etc
 - Storing notes within templates
-- Allow multiple displays of the same type, will need optional display naming
 - Add tutorial and introductory information
 - Add helper info around what things do and how things work
 - Add a multipurpose input field as a display type